katherine-elizabeth-ying-lo/nuclear-energy-factor-analysis/README.md

 ---

 ## Summary
 - I ran PCA on a nuclear/utility basket, found 4 PCs explain ~85% of variance.
-PC1 was sector beta, PC3 was a uranium-specific driver.”
+PC1 was sector beta, PC3 was a uranium-specific driver.
 - I built a residual z-score screen: URA screened rich, CCJ and SO cheap.
-That’s the kind of RV idea PCA surfaces.”
+That’s the kind of RV idea PCA surfaces.
-- The project links to real-world context: US-UK nuclear partnerships, uranium pricing, and how traders separate systematic vs idiosyncratic risk.”
+- The project links to real-world context: US-UK nuclear partnerships, uranium pricing, and how traders separate systematic vs idiosyncratic risk.

 ---